-Chapter 4 Managing Targets and Access Methods
+Managing Targets and Access Methods

 Targets and Access methods are managed in the User Station Configuration window.
-See User Station Configuration (on page 24).
+See User Station Configuration (on page 27).

 The Targets and Access methods feature offers different ways to view, manage, and connect to targets, using KVM port access, as well as RDP, SSH, and VNC.
 Additionally, you can add access to a Web application or ESXi virtual machine.
 You can configure these additional access methods for any KVM target.
 You can also configure access methods to reach a non-KVM target device or system that is directly connected to your network.
 These targets can be any device or system that can be remotely accessed by Dominion User Station, such as a server, network switch, HVAC or other.
+Finally, the Dual KVM access method makes it possible to configure two Dominion KX4-101 KVM ports into a virtual Dual Monitor KVM target in which the two independent ports are treated as if they were part of a dual monitor port group.